Key Takeaway

 Caution: Autoimmune Conditions

 Patients with autoimmune conditions should exercise caution.
 While melanocortin signaling is generally anti-inflammatory, the interaction between Melanotan II and autoimmune pathways is complex.
-Some research links elevated LL-37 (a different peptide) to psoriasis pathology through melanocortin-adjacent pathways.
+Some research links improved LL-37 (a different peptide) to psoriasis pathology through melanocortin-adjacent pathways.
 Consult your physician before using any melanocortin agonist if you have an autoimmune condition .

 Frequently Asked Questions